romuloesquivel1/ChefTom/README.md

 devise/profiles/show.html.erb:
 •	Showcases the user's profile page with their name and email.
-•	I include buttons to edit the profile, sign out, delete, and manage a users bookings in order to achieve full CRUD.
+•	I include buttons to edit the profile, sign out, delete, and manage a user's bookings in order to achieve full CRUD.

 **BOOKING SYSTEM**